 Sprayed-in-Place Pipelining (SIPP): A newer concept than CIPP employs robotic application heads to deposit liquid, thin- and thick-film lining systems to the prepared pipe’s interior surfaces.
 This procedure uses polymer technologies such as epoxy, vinyl ester, polyurethane, and Polyurea.
 Because the lining is deposited in a spray fashion, lateral tie-ins remain open and clear.
 This process can accommodate various pipe diameters as well as radius bends.
 SIPP and Polyurea The use of the polyurea spray technology have proven to be a successful coating type for SIPP utilization for various coating and lining applications given its fast reactivity and 100% solids formulation base.
 One method, hand spray application, is well suited for large diameter pipe systems but not very practical for smaller diameter pipe sections.
 A recent study has shown that when the galvanized corrugated pipe is coated or lined with a general polymer or “plastic” system, 75-year life expectancies can be realized.

-For relining joint sections of pipe, a simple robotic spray head or a retractable lance spray gun can be used.
+A simple robotic spray head or a retractable lance spray gun can be used for relining joint sections of pipe.
 The pipe is rotated, and the spray lance is pulled from the pipe.
 This is a very practical approach and is employed using polyurea systems and epoxies, polyurethanes, and other coating types.
 One area of great concern here is using more elastomeric systems and the point of termination in the pipe.
 For flanged pipe, the material must be carried out and onto the flange.
 Otherwise, liquid flow’s hydraulic effect could disband the applied lining, causing collapse and plugging inside the pipe.

 Polyurea-lined pipe joints have been in service for approximately five years.
 In contrast, the carbon steel pipe is typically rotated 90 degrees at flange areas every 3 to 6 months due to erosion.
 Robotic In-Place Polyurea Application To effectively rotate a section of pipeline that is already in the ground, the polyurea system is dispensed onto a spinning disk, and the centrifugal force broadcasts the material onto the pipe.
 This method was successfully used in 1989 by the Texaco Chemical Company.
 The polyurea system used had a 3–6 second gel time.
 This concept was employed to have an entry-free installation.